JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Sets thevtype of underlining for the characters in a range.

 ```
-FUNCTION CTextFont2.SetUnderline (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetUnderline (BYVAL Value AS LONG) AS HRESULT
    IF m_pTextFont2 = NULL THEN m_Result = E_POINTER: RETURN m_Result
    this.SetResult(m_pTextFont2->lpvtbl->SetUnderline(m_pTextFont2, Value))
    RETURN m_Result